SHI-Labs/Versatile-Diffusion/README.md

 ## Training

-We are trying very hard to make it out soon.
+We will try our best to make it out soon.

 ## Gallery